EDataNow/CSVDownloadAndProcess/README.md

 ```

 To use the included `Store-CSV_SQLServer.ps1` script to process the files into a local database, the `$ProcessPath` variable can be set to `$ProcessPath="$($BaseDirectory)\Store-CSV_SQLServer.ps1"`
-The following must also be added to the config.ps1 file:
+The following must also be added and configured in the config.ps1 file:

 ```
 #Windows Authentication Database Connection